Meet James J. López

 Latin American Literature in English Translation

-James López specializes in contemporary Latin American literature, literary theory and 16th century chronicles of discovery and conquest.
-He is also interested in literary translation and fiction writing.
+James López specializes in contemporary Latin American literature, literary translation and Cuban Studies

 Honors and Awards: López has received numerous grants in support of his